katekorobova/youtube-app-backend/README.md

 ### Search Functionality
 POST /search – Perform a video search using query parameters and filters.

+POST /searchAuth – Perform a video search and add the query to the authenticated user's search history.

 ### User Search History
 GET /history – Retrieve the search history of the authenticated user.